pmean/build-website/text/04/OrdinalLogistic.md

 Now compute the cumulative odds, which is just the cumulative probability divided by its complement.
 For example, in column C, the cumulative probability is 0.8.
 The cumulative odds would be 0.8/0.2 = 4.0.
-You won\'t be able to compute an odds for the last column.
+You won't be able to compute an odds for the last column.

 ![ordinal05.gif not found.](../../../web/images/04/OrdinalLogistic05.png)